travellingsky/blog/content/to-do-in-london.md

 Once you enter the Fortress, its tour at your own pace which is nice.
 So many little corners to check out.
 Kids love the Torture at the Tower and Bloody Tower exhibits.
 It’s a very interesting palace to explore and can easily take up a ½ day or more.

-## 18) Madam Tussauds
+## 18) Madam Tussaud's

-Tickets are required for Madam Tussauds, and during holidays the lines are fairly large so book ahead of time.
+Tickets are required for Madam Tussaud's, and during holidays the lines are fairly large so book ahead of time.
 This is a great spot to see life-size wax replicas of icons from history as well as famous celebrities.
 Great options for picture taking for memories with your idols.

 ## 19) Oxford Street Shopping